Skip to content

-Repository Perturbation as Context-Reasoning Diagnosis (RepoMirage)¶
+Repository Perturbation as Context-Reasoning Diagnosis (RepoMirage)

 Perturb the repository in semantics-preserving ways before the agent sees it — the accuracy drop measures shortcut share in an issue-resolution score.

 Issue resolution on SWE-Bench-style benchmarks collapses two capabilities into one number: identifying which files and relations matter, and producing a correct patch.
-A high score can be reached by shortcutting the first capability — through training-set memorisation, leakage from the issue description, or pattern-matching on repository-specific surface tokens.
+A high score can be reached by shortcutting the first — via training-set memorization, issue-description leakage, or pattern-matching on repository-specific surface tokens.
 A manual review of the original SWE-Bench found 32.67% of model-marked "successful" cases had the answer in the issue description or comments (UTBoost, 2026).
+Perturbation invalidates these shortcuts while keeping the reference patch correct, so the residual score reflects context reasoning alone.

 RepoMirage-Perturb applies three classes of semantics-preserving repository-level perturbation to the source benchmark; RepoMirage-Extend converts the perturbation-targeted bottlenecks into explicit context-reasoning tasks beyond issue resolution (Li et al., 2026).